vickyboston20/WebsiteBlocker/README.md

 Open website_blocker.pyw

-//To add Websites
+# To add Websites

 Enter new websites in the variable(with quotes)

     3.1 website_to_blocks

-//To change the time
+# To change the time

 Enter the value in the variable